bones7242/guest-list/README.md

 ++ edit an existing event
 ++ edit a guest's information
 + When a guest is added to the guest list, the venue has the option to send them an automated email or text message that includes the event details (current in development)
-++ this provides a marketing opportunity to the guest
+++ this provides a marketing opportunity to the guest, which can be improved by utlizing guest analytics
 + At the time of the event, the venue owner can navigate to the event page and check in guests off the guest list as they arrive at the venue
 + After the event, the venue owner can view analytics regarding their guests